About Tim Danson

 Mr. Danson’s litigation and appellate practice is broad based and diverse, covering many areas of law including: corporate/commercial, fidelity/fraud, administrative, personal injuries, medical malpractice, insurance, constitutional, libel and slander, construction liens, criminal, sports, environmental protection, conservation and employment/wrongful dismissal.
 Expertise in these areas of law provide Danson with a very unique perspective in problem identification and resolution.
 Mr. Tim Danson appears before all levels of Court, including numerous appearances before the Divisional Court of Ontario, the Court of Appeal for Ontario and the Supreme Court of Canada on issues of considerable public interest and importance.
 Mr. Danson also appears before a variety of administrative tribunals, including domestic and international sports tribunals which includes the Court of Arbitration for Sport (CAS).

-Mr. Danson is a member of the Law Society of Upper Canada, the International Bar Association, the Canadian and Ontario Bar Associations, The Advocates Society, The Toronto Lawyers’ Association and the Criminal Lawyers’ Association.
+Mr. Danson is a member of the Law Society of Upper Canada, the International Bar Association, the Canadian and Ontario Bar Associations, The Advocates Society, The Sports Lawyers Association, The Toronto Lawyers’ Association and the Criminal Lawyers’ Association.
 He is also a member of the Advisory Board of the Trudeau Centre for Peace, Conflict and Justice which is part of the Munk School of Global Affairs, at the University of Toronto, a world leading Centre educating and training students through examining the complex relationships among conflict, peace and justice throughout the world.